AI4Organization/serverless-rag-solution/README.md

 ### Weaviate

 Weaviate is an open-source vector search engine equipped with machine learning capabilities for semantic search, automatic classification, and object recognition.
 It provides a flexible and scalable architecture, supporting various data types for building intelligent applications with contextually relevant search functionalities.

+### Pinecone

+Pinecone is a managed vector database service designed for building and deploying large-scale similarity search applications.
+It offers a simple, scalable solution for developers to implement advanced search features, such as recommendation systems and personalized content discovery, with minimal operational overhead.